Sochuks/GUI-Calculator/README.md

-# TWO SEPRATE JAVASCRIPT CALCULATOR
+# TWO SEPARATE JAVASCRIPT CALCULATOR
 ## GUI Calculator
 contains all the following files and functionalities
 - index.html *for frontend of calculator